twilio/twilio-go/rest/lookups/v2/docs/PhoneNumbersApi.md

 **AddressCountryCode** | **string** | User’s country, up to two characters.
 This query parameter is only used (optionally) for identity_match package requests.
 **NationalId** | **string** | User’s national ID, such as SSN or Passport ID.
 This query parameter is only used (optionally) for identity_match package requests.
 **DateOfBirth** | **string** | User’s date of birth, in YYYYMMDD format.
 This query parameter is only used (optionally) for identity_match package requests.
+**LastVerifiedDate** | **string** | The date you obtained consent to call or text the end-user of the phone number or a date on which you are reasonably certain that the end-user could still be reached at that number.
+This query parameter is only used (optionally) for reassigned_number package requests.

 ### Return type